 I love take-out.
-Years ago, before I put myself on my Diet Evolution eating plan and now Plant Paradox eating program, I’d grab Chinese take-out on my way home from work.
+Years ago, I’d grab Chinese take-out on my way home from work.
 I always loved egg rolls – the sweetness, the crunch, the addictive flavor.
 Sometimes, I’d even sneak one from the takeout bag before I got home.

 But, now I’m keeping a more restrictive diet, and I’m still really busy seeing patients and performing surgeries.
 So, I’m always looking for delicious weeknight meals that cook fast and taste amazing.

 Of course, when I stumbled across this recipe for one of my favorite takeout treats that actually almost worked for my diet, I was inspired.

 So, I made a couple tweaks and voila! – Healthy egg roll recipe or …